Praise for Mama’s Boy Behind Bars:

 Spring Preview 2019: Short fiction, poetry, and novels in translation —Quill & Quire

 David Goudreault is a Quebecois novelist, poet, columnist and social worker.
-He has published three novels with Stanké, including La Bête à sa mère (Mama’s Boy, Book*hug Press, 2018); La Bête et sa cage (Mama’s Boy Behind Bars, Book*hug Press, 2019); and Abattre la bête (forthcoming in English from Book*hug Press in 2020).
+He is the author of the wildly popular, bestselling La Bête trilogy from Stanké, which includes La Bête à sa mère (Mama’s Boy, Book*hug Press, 2018), La Bête et sa cage (Mama’s Boy Behind Bars, Book*hug Press, 2019), and Abattre la bête (forthcoming in English as Mama’s Boy: Game Over from Book*hug Press in 2020).
 He has also published three poetry collections with Écrits des Forges.
 He was the first person from Quebec to win the Poetry World Cup in Paris (2011), and he has also received many other awards, including the Médaille de l’Assemblée Nationale (2012), the Prix des Nouvelles Voix de la Littérature (2016), the Prix de la ville de Sherbrooke (2016), the Grand Prix Littéraire Archambault (2016) and the Prix Lèvres Urbaines (2017).
 His work has been published internationally in France and Mexico.
 Goudreault lives in Sherbrooke, Quebec.